 Hi there.
-Most of you probably know me from MY STORIES for New Yorker.com, Esquire.com, Los Angeles Times and San Francisco Chronicle.
+Most of you probably know me from MY STORIES for Fast Company, New Yorker.com, New York Times, Esquire.com, Los Angeles Times, San Francisco Chronicle.
 Wired work earned 2013 Mirror Award nomination for Best Digital Media Article .

-On the music front, you can check out twisted Americana songs for Idolizer CD in progress including They Just Keep Coming on and Come Out Swinging, featured here on YouTube.
+On the music front, you can check out twisted Americana songs They Just Keep Coming on and Come Out Swinging, featured here on YouTube.
+Recorded in Chicago is my 11-track CD Work Songs.
 My musical Wrecking Ball, a BMI Workshop finalist, pits a tradition-loving patriarch against a cut-throat real estate con artist who happens to be his own grandson.